aikjx/my_lib/utf/引力光速统一方程/Gravitational Light Speed Unification Equation Theoretical Derivation and Verification from Spatial Dynamics Principles to Constant Unification.md

 **1. Gravitational Constant G**
 - Classical physics (Newton/Einstein): A fundamental, non-derivable empirical constant.
 Why its value is $6.67430\times 10^{-11}$ remains an unsolved mystery
 - Zhang Xiangqian's Unified Field Theory: A derivable constant composed of more fundamental constants (c, Z)
-- This paper's bridging role: Derived $G = 2Z/c$, providing a theoretical origin for the numerical value of $G$ for the first time
+- This paper's bridging role: Derived $G = 2Z/c$ (equation 10-5), providing a theoretical origin for the numerical value of $G$ for the first time

 **2. Speed of Light c**
 - Classical physics (Newton/Einstein): A fundamental constant of electromagnetic phenomena, with no direct relation to gravitational phenomena